aatarasoff/spring-cloud-marathon/README.md

 }
 ```

-And add dependency with latest version (also you may feel free and choose specific)
+And add dependency with latest version (or feel free to choose specific)
 ```
 compile 'info.developerblog.spring.cloud:spring-cloud-marathon-starter:+'
 ```